 Will the development proposal produce waste during its operational phase?
-YES If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 N/A, The activity will not produce waste.
+NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 N/A, The activity will not produce waste.

-Will the development proposal require was If yes, indicate the types of waste (actual te to be treated / disposed of on site? type of waste, e.g. oil, and whether hazardous or not) and YES NO If ves, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and m3 estimated quantity per type per phase of t ne proposed development to be treated/disposed of?
-If no, where and how will the waste be tred waste, e.g. oil, and whether hazardous or not) and estimated m^3 ed development to be treated/disposed of? ue to construction activities.
-Construction waste will be disposed of at a registered municipal landfill site.
-Has the municipality or relevant authority of onfirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal?
-NO If yes, provide written confirmation from the municipality or relevant authority.
-N/A Will the development proposal produce we asta that will be treated and/or disposed of at another facility Will the development proposal produce waste that will be treated and/or disposed of at another facility other than into a municipal waste stream?
-N/A If yes, has this facility confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal?
-Provide written confirmation from the facility.
+Vill the development proposal require waste to be treated / disposed of on site?
+NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and m^3 estimated quantity per type per phase of the proposed development to be treated/disposed of?
+If no, where and how will the waste be t treated / disposed of?
+Please explain. e of waste, e.g. oil, and whether hazardous or not) and estimated m^3 posed development to be treated/disposed of? due to construction activities.
+Construction waste will be disposed of at a registered municip pal landfill site.
+Has the municipality or relevant authorit ty confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the de YES NO If yes, provide written confirmation from the municipality or relevant authority.
+N/A Will the development proposal produce waste that will be treated and/or disposed of at another facility other than into a municipal waste stream?
+N/A NO oner martino a monicipal wasie silearity N/A If yes, has this facility confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal?
+NO Provide written confirmation from the facility.
 N/A Does the facility have an operating license?
 (If yes, please attach a copy of the licence.)
-N/A YES N Does the facility have an operating license?
-(If yes, please attach a copy of the licence.)
-N/A Facility name: Contact person: Cell: Postal address: Telephone: Postal code: Fax: E-mail:
+N/A NO Facility name: Contact person: Cell: Postal address: Telephone: elephone: Postal code: Fax: